Eye Scream / Western Animation

 - The Dixie Chicks' Martie blinds TLC's Left-Eye, in her left eye, by jabbing her repeatedly with the bow of her fiddle.

-- Motley Crew's Tommy Lee manages to kill Ron Jeremy by stabbing him in the eye... with his penis.
+- In quite possibly one of the show's most infamous instances of this trope, Motley Crew's Tommy Lee manages to kill porn legend Ron Jeremy by stabbing him in the eye... with his penis.

 - An episode of Xavier: Renegade Angel features a vulture ripping out a dying man's eye and then flying away.
 The camera then briefly switches to perspective of the eye as the crow flies away.

-- In The Powerpuff Girls episode "Down And Dirty" has the girls fight a giant elephant monster with multiple eyes, Buttercup finishes it by punching it in one of it's eyes causing it to burst.
+- In The Powerpuff Girls episode "Down and Dirty", the girls fight a giant elephant monster with multiple eyes.
+Buttercup finishes it by punching it in one of its eyes, causing it to burst.

-- In "The Rowdyruff Boys" after the girls beat an octopus monster it lands on top of Bubbles, she then burst through it's eye.
+- In "The Rowdyruff Boys", after the girls beat an octopus monster it lands on top of Bubbles, she then bursts through its eye.

 - Regular Show: The episode Peeps when the titular character get blinded by a laser from Rigby during the staring contest.
 More subtly, Mordecai wins said contest because his eyes stop blinking.
 The irritation gets bad enough to vaporize eyedrops with radiant heat.